 Incorporating a thorough Lessons Learned review at the end of each project is the way to improve an individual project manager’s performance and also the overall success rate of projects within an organisation.

-So how can Lessons Learned be effectively recorded and then be applied to subsequent projects?
+How can Lessons Learned be effectively recorded and then applied to subsequent projects?

 Well, there are many processes available to use in an end-of-project review and also templates that can be used throughout the project in order to record issues when they are still fresh in the mind.
 So a shortage of suitable tools is not preventing the lessons learned from being recorded.
 Rather, what seems to be the case is that little, or no, priority is given to documenting failure, even when the advantage of doing so is to avoid similar situations in the future.